-Costs of biofuel production from pyrolysis oil co-feeding have been recently estimated29.
+Costs of biofuel production from pyrolysis oil co-feeding have been recently estimated30.
 In this study, it was estimated that production costs of biofuels from pyrolysis oil are between 16 - 29 euro/GJ.
-It should be noted that since the co-feeding of pyrolysis oil in refineries is not commercially applied yet, there is considerable uncertainty about the costs.
+It should be noted that since the co-feeding of pyrolysis oil in refineries is only applied in one plant (the PREEM refinery in Lysekil, Sweden), there is considerable uncertainty about the costs.
 Feedstock costs are lower compared to the feedstock costs for HVO because pyrolysis oil can be produced from lignocellulosic residues.